mfrydrychowicz/TodoApp/README.md

 ### To do app written in Qt
 Ok so this is an app written in Qt where you can add some Todo items.
-It does not save data anywhere.
-Maybe someday it will.
-Or not.
-Who knows.
+It does save data to files.
 #### Features?
 You may ask.
 It can do several things:
 * [add new item with or without description](#adding-item),